govindramesh/multimodal-misalignment/eval/README.md

 helm-server --suite v1
 # Then go to http://localhost:8000/ to see the results
 ```
-> can lower `--max-eval-instances` but 10 replicates the VHELM leaderboard results
+> can lower `--max-eval-instances` but 10 replicates the VHELM leaderboard results for comparable results
 ---

 > [!note] `flash-attn` Errors for no GPU